Semiparametric inference for impulse response functions using double/debiased machine learning: Empirical Application

 \section{Empirical Application}

-To illustrate the methodology developed in the preceding sections, we apply it to the empirical study conducted in \cite{Angrist2018}.
-Based on the same data set, we revisit the estimation of the average causal effect of US monetary policy decisions on macroeconomic aggregates using modern machine learning estimators.
+As an illustration, we apply the proposed methodology to the empirical study conducted in \cite{Angrist2018}.
+Based on the same data set, we revisit the estimation of the effect of U.S. monetary policy decisions on macroeconomic aggregates using modern machine learning estimators.
 Our monthly observations cover the period from July 1989 to December 2008 and we estimate the effect of federal funds target rate changes on a set of macroeconomic outcome variables.
-As predictors, we consider the same futures-based expectation measure for the federal funds rate as in \cite{Angrist2018}, as well as the level of the target rate at the end of the prior month and its change, a scale factor that accounts for when within the month the Federal Reserve's Open Market Committee (FOMC) meeting was scheduled, dummies for months with a scheduled FOMC meeting, as well as measures for inflation and unemployment (including lagged values)\footnote{This corresponds to the model specification labelled OP$_{F2}$ in \cite{Angrist2018}.}.
-Compared to the setup in \cite{Angrist2018}, we make the following modifications to accommodate for the change in estimation technique from linear models to flexible nonparametric machine learners.
+As predictors, we consider the same futures-based expectation measure for the federal funds rate as in \cite{Angrist2018}, as well as the level of the target rate at the end of the prior month and its change, a scale factor that accounts for when within the month the Federal Reserve's Open Market Committee (FOMC) meeting was scheduled, dummies for months with a scheduled FOMC meeting, as well as measures for inflation and unemployment (including lagged values).\footnote{This corresponds to the model specification labelled OP$_{F2}$ in \cite{Angrist2018}.} Compared to the setup in \cite{Angrist2018}, we make the following modifications to accommodate for the change in estimation technique from linear models to flexible nonparametric machine learners.
 First, we exclude dummies for monthly fixed effects and special events like Y2K and the September 11, 2001 attacks, because IRF estimates are based on out-of-sample predictions in our approach.
 Second, we drop manually constructed interaction variables, as machine learning estimators are able to infer these effects from the data, if they are present.
+Third, we include up to four lags of inflation, unemployment rate and of the target variable.
+Our treatment variable $D_t$ can assume one of five discrete values $d\in\{-0.5\%, -0.25\%, \allowbreak 0.0\%, 0.25\%, 0.5\%\}$.
+The propensity score model for $e_0(d,x) = \Pr(D_t=d|X_t=x)$ is implemented as an ordinal classification \citep{OrdinalClassification2001}.
+To estimate the conditional mean nuisance functions $\mu_0(d, x, h)$, we include the treatments as dummy variables in $X_t$ and estimate/tune one joint model for all types of treatments (an S-learner in the terminology of \cite{Kuenzel2019}).
+As in our simulation experiments in Section \ref{sec:simulation}, we explore random forests and a gradient boosted trees algorithm as estimators for the nuisance functions.
+Details on tuning of the machine learners are provided in the Online Appendix~\ref{app:tuning_empirical}.
+We apply our cross-fitting approach with $K=10$.
+In line with \cite{Angrist2018}, we estimate impulse responses up to $H=24$ months and given the limited sample size set $k_T = 24$ to retain as much data as possible for estimation.
+As advocated in Section \ref{sec:cross-fitting}, we remove the $k_T$ observations from the data used to estimate the machine learners.